Apex Trader Funding: Full Guide and Walkthrough

 The payment option you select doesn’t matter, but the coupon code does.
 If you don’t enter a value here, you will be charged full price for the evaluation.

-As mentioned earlier, one of Apex’s biggest advantages is that they hold frequent sales of anywhere from 70-90% off on everything.
-You can sign up with the coupon code “DOJIDOJO” to support this site, or use Apex’s default internal code of “SAVENOW“, if you’d rather not support me (or others).
+As mentioned earlier, one of Apex’s biggest advantages is that they hold frequent sales of anywhere from 50-90% off on everything.
+You can sign up with the coupon code “DOJIDOJO” to support this site, or use Apex’s default internal code of “SAVENOW“, if you’d rather not support this site.
 Either way, the current sale will be applied to your evaluation cost when you fill out the box accordingly.
-If there’s a sale going on and you don’t use a coupon, you will not get a discount.
+If there’s a sale going on and you don’t use a coupon, you will not be able to get a discount later.

 After taking some time to read through the various Terms, Disclaimer, and Privacy Policy sections, and double-checking that you’ve selected the right account plan, you will be able to proceed to the payment page.